benogle/github-url-resolver/README.md

 ### Private repo access

-Creating an access token (read only!) and setting it in the `GITHUB_ACCESS_TOKEN` will allow this to work on private github repos.
+Creating an access token (read only!) and setting it in the `GITHUB_ACCESS_TOKEN` environment variable will allow this to work on private github repos.